XanaduAI/strawberryfields/doc/index.rst

 How to cite
 ===========

-If you are doing research using Strawberry Fields, please cite `our paper <https://quantum-journal.org/papers/q-2019-03-11-129/>`_:
+If you are doing research using Strawberry Fields, please cite `our paper <https://quantum-journal.org/papers/q-2019-03-11-129/>`_ :cite:`strawberryfields`:

   Nathan Killoran, Josh Izaac, Nicolás Quesada, Ville Bergholm, Matthew Amy, and Christian Weedbrook.
 "Strawberry Fields: A Software Platform for Photonic Quantum Computing", Quantum, 3, 129 (2019).